Advertiser disclosure

 • Free employee cards: With lounge access, rewards, and expense-tracking integrations.

-• High spending requirement for bonus – $30,000 in 3 months is steep for some small businesses.
+• High spending requirement for bonus: $30,000 in 3 months is steep for some small businesses.

-• Premium annual fee ($395) – worthwhile only if you fully use the travel perks and credits.
+• Premium annual fee ($395): Worthwhile only if you fully use the travel perks and credits.

-• Limited lounge network (for now) – Capital One’s own lounges are only in a few airports currently.
+• Limited lounge network (for now): Capital One’s own lounges are only in a few airports currently.

-Now, let’s dive deeper into the details of the Capital One Venture X Business and see how it stands out in the world of business travel credit cards.
+Now, let’s dive deeper into the details of the Capital One Venture X Business card and see how it stands out in the world of business travel credit cards.

 Welcome Bonus and Rewards Structure

-However, the spending requirement is very high ($30k in 3 months).
-This means the bonus is realistically attainable only for businesses with significant expenses or those planning a large purchase or project.
+The Capital One Venture X Business comes out swinging with one of the largest sign-up bonuses on the market.
+New cardholders can earn 150,000 bonus miles after spending $30,000 in the first three months.
+This welcome bonus is extraordinarily rich—worth $1,500 if redeemed at the simplest value of 1 cent per mile for travel.
+Savvy travelers can get even more (potentially $2,000+ in value) by leveraging those miles with transfer partners.
+However, the spending requirement is very high ($30k in 3 months), meaning the bonus is realistically attainable only for businesses with significant expenses or those planning a large purchase or project.
 If your company can reach that threshold, the payoff is massive; if not, you might consider other cards with lower spend requirements.

-Strong Everyday Rewards: Beyond the upfront bonus, the Venture X Business offers a powerful rewards structure that will appeal to many entrepreneurs.
+Beyond the upfront bonus, the Venture X Business offers a powerful rewards structure that will appeal to many entrepreneurs.
 Cardholders earn:

 • 2X miles on every purchase, everywhere – no caps and no categories to think about.